semio-community/semio-community.github.io/docs/react-migration-plan.md

   - Introduced `SiteLayout.tsx` (SSR-only React layout wrapper).
   - Introduced `SiteShell.astro` to compose ThemeProvider/SkipLink/Header/Footer and hydrate background only.
   - Implemented a parallax background as a dedicated React component with island hydration (minimal scope).
+  - Applied `SiteShell` across every top-level route now that each renders a React page component.
+  - Rebuilt ThemeProvider, SkipLink, Header, and Footer as React components and render them automatically from `SiteShell` (header hydrates with `client:load` for nav/search).
 - Remaining:
   - A React head utility (optional) if we decide to manage `<head>` in React; currently `BaseHead.astro` remains in use.
-  - Apply `SiteShell` across additional routes once React pages are introduced.

-Phase 2 — Shared components (Status: in progress)
+Phase 2 — Shared components (Status: ✅ complete)
 - Completed:
   - Ported and/or created React equivalents used on the homepage:
-    - `HeroReact`, `ParallaxHexBackground`, `SectionBlock` (shared), `LinkCardReact`.
+    - `HeroHeader`, `ParallaxHexBackground`, `SectionBlock` (shared), `LinkCard`.
   - Ensured exact style parity for cards/sections (class translations).
-  - Removed unused legacy wrappers (`Hero.astro`, `Section.astro`, `GlyphField.astro`, `CallToActionButton.astro`, `ItemCard.astro`, `FeatureCard.astro`, `LinkCard.astro`, `Search.astro`, `ThemeToggle.astro`, `Timeline.astro`, `LinkButton.astro`, `TagsList.astro`, `PricingInfo.astro`, background island) now that React replacements exist.
+  - Converted the remaining detail primitives (`BaseDetailLayout`, `InfoCard`, `ContentSection`, `ChipsList`, `FeaturesList`, `SpecificationsList`, `BasicChip`, `OrganizationChip`, `PersonPopover`) to React and deleted their `.astro` shims now that every slug route consumes the React exports directly.
+  - Replaced the last card/section wrappers (`HardwareCard.astro`, `SoftwareCard.astro`, `ResearchCard.astro`, `PersonCard.astro`, `PersonListElement.astro`, `PartnerCard.astro`, `EventCard.astro`, `sections/SubsectionGrid.astro`) with their React counterparts so Contributors and Projects now render the React components directly.
 - Remaining:
-  - Convert remaining `.astro` UI used across other pages (contributors/projects/events wrappers, detail layouts, card data bridges) to React where appropriate.
-  - Keep purely presentational components SSR-only; hydrate only interactive leaves.
+  - Only the head/layout glue (`BaseHead.astro` + `SiteShell.astro`) remain as Astro files; plan a follow-up to replace BaseHead with a React head helper or confirm Astro head stays indefinitely.

-Phase 3 — Page components (Status: in progress)
+Phase 3 — Page components (Status: ✅ complete)
 - Completed:
-  - Homepage content now composed of reusable React sections:
-    - `HeroSection`, `MissionSection`, `ProgramsSection`, `PartnersSection`, `ConnectSection`.
-  - Background hydration constrained to the background component; page remains SSR-only React.
+  - Homepage content now composed of reusable React sections (`HeroSection`, `MissionSection`, `ProgramsSection`, `PartnersSection`, `ConnectSection`) with background hydration isolated to the Parallax background island.
+  - All static routes (`index`, `about`, `contributors`, `projects`, `events`, `services`, `get-involved`, `404`) now render dedicated React page modules from `src/react-pages/<route>/`.
+  - Slug routes (hardware, software, organizations, people, research, events) consume the React detail stack directly; `.astro` wrappers only load content collections and wire hydration directives for specific interactive leaves (e.g., `EventsSections client:load`).
+  - `src/react-pages/README.md` documents the pattern and every route folder now matches the "<route>/Page.tsx" convention, improving discoverability.
 - Remaining:
-  - Convert additional pages (projects, contributors, events, etc.) to React compositions, retaining Astro routes for data-loading and head.
-  - Verify Pagefind/search remains unaffected.
+  - Keep auditing new routes to ensure they follow the same pattern and continue to document any exceptions (e.g., client islands that must stay in `.astro` for hydration directives).

 Phase 4 — Dynamic routes (Status: not started)
 - Plan: